devsentient/public-docs/docs/Other/shakudo-install-perm.md

-# Permissions for Shakudo installation in Azure
+# Shakudo installation in Azure

+## Permissions for Installation in Azure

 We will need permissions for the following to create and operate the cluster (see [Azure docs](https://learn.microsoft.com/en-us/azure/aks/concepts-identity#aks-service-permissions) for reference):